scholachoi/SQL-projects/README.md

 7. For each book authored (or co-authored) by "Stephen King", retrieve the title and the number of copies owned by the library branch whose name is "Central"

-Now, create a stored procedure that will execute one or more of those queries, based on user choice.
+Stored procedure will execute one or more of those queries, based on user choice.